How to keep things clean AND keep ducks

 No matter what kind of bedding you use in your brooder, your ducklings will make it disgusting with poop, food, and water.
 Thus, you’ll want to top up the bedding in their brooder multiple times per day to keep things hygienic and reduce unpleasant odors.

 Depending on how big your brooder is and how many ducklings are in it, you’ll still need to completely change out the bedding periodically.
-We usually change our brooder bedding out every 48-72 hours; the older your ducklings get the more frequent the changes should be.
+We usually change our brooder bedding out every 48-72 hours; the older your ducklings get the larger the volume of poop and the more frequent the changes should be.

 Don’t throw out that bedding!
 It makes great compost or mulch.